Key Takeaways

 How long does it take to change passive-aggressive communication habits?

-Can Mission Connection help with passive-aggressive behavior patterns?
+Can Mission Connection Healthcare help with passive-aggressive behavior patterns?

-Yes, Mission Connection specializes in evidence based therapy that addresses passive-aggressive communication.
-Our therapists use various approaches including CBT, DBT, and Emotion-Focused Therapy to help clients understand the roots of their indirect communication patterns and develop healthier alternatives.
-We offer flexible scheduling with appointments available during the day, evenings, and weekends to fit your life.
+Yes, Mission Connection Healthcare specializes in evidence-based therapy that addresses passive-aggressive communication.
+Our therapists use various approaches, including CBT, DBT, and Emotion-Focused Therapy, to help clients understand the roots of their indirect communication patterns and develop healthier alternatives.
+We offer flexible scheduling with appointments available during the day, in the evenings, on weekends, and virtually to fit your life.